sidgairo18/Sketching-with-Style-ICCV-2017-PyTorch-/README.md

  * Python script for this part is train.py
  * For more information on the Triplet Network and embedding networks, take a look at networks.py and triplet_network.py files.

+Note: The bottle neck layer chosen has 256 dimensions (from experiments it was seen 256 dimensions instead of 128 makes not much difference in performance).

 Loss:
 <div align='center'>
     <img src='./images/triplet_loss.png', height='125px', width='300px'>